jamesoh3928/MoonRust/docs/Final.md

         Ok(val)
     }
 ```
-2. Use of `Rc` and `RefCell` in the Environment
+2. **Use of `Rc` and `RefCell` in the Environment**
-We believe that this project is a good example of where we want to use `Rc` and `RefCell` since Lua allows multiple owners to have the same value.
-For example:
+We believe that this project is a good example of where we want to use `Rc` and `RefCell` since Lua allows multiple owners of the same value.
+For instance:

 ```Rust
 pub struct EnvTable<'a>(Rc<RefCell<HashMap<String, LuaValue<'a>>>>);